aadishgoel/Hadoop-Codes/WordCount/README.md

 # Word Count

 One way is to implement mapper and reduce by ourselves <br />
-And another is by using Inbuilt Mapper and Reducer
+And another is by using Inbuilt mapper and reducer

 ## Using User Defined
 > wordCountDriver.java<br />